 The Watchdog time-out Reset during SLEEP or IDLE Mode is a little different from other kinds of reset.
-Most of the conditions remain unchanged except that the

-WDT Time-out Reset during SLEEP or IDLE Timing Chart Program Counter and the Stack Pointer will be cleared to "0" and the TO flag will be set to "1".
+Most of the conditions remain unchanged except that the Program Counter and the Stack Pointer will be cleared to "0" and the TO flag will be set to "1".
 Refer to the A.C.
 Characteristics for t{SST} details.